All Episodes

 And then Trump came back from that.

-So then it was last week the guy said, well, no, the way you really know who's gonna win this is looking at the if the incumbent president, in this case Democrat, if his approval numbers are up, then Hillary's a lock.
+The way you really know who's going to win this is looking at the, if the incumbent president, in this case, Democrat, if his approval numbers are up, then Hillary's a luck.

-So using that as a guide, if there is a drip-drip-drip effect on Obama's numbers, and if they do start coming down, then that would be the only reason to care about.
+So using that as a guide, if there is a drip, drip, drip effect on Obama's numbers, and if they do start coming down, then that would be the only reason to care about.

 Obama's not the future.

-Hillary is my is my point.
+Hillary is, is my point.

-Here's one more before the break, Kelly Ann Conway, Friday on Good Morning America.
+Kelly Ann Conway, Friday on Good Morning America.

 Who was he talking about when he said he was apologizing for offending people?